Goliath Season 3: A Means to an End

 Amazon Studios

-Without the tortoise, Patty wouldn’t have swerved and burst a tyre, wouldn’t have met Violet delivering bottled water to the residents, might not have found out that the water problem affected all the residents, and Billy wouldn’t have had his class action.
+Without the tortoise, Patty wouldn’t have swerved and burst a tyre, or met Violet delivering bottled water to the residents, or found out that the water problem affected all the residents, and Billy wouldn’t have had his class action.

-Without Stephanie’s help, there is a risk the tortoise could have been squashed by the next vehicle careering down the road, just like McBride’s case was at risk of being quashed at the hands of the Blackwoods and the judge at every opportunity.
+Without Stephanie’s help, the tortoise might have been squashed by the next vehicle careering down the road, just like McBride’s case was being quashed at the hands of the Blackwoods and the judge at every opportunity.

 Stephanie also speeds up the progress of the case.
 Without her help, McBride would not have the map that provides the key to finding the illegal tunnel through Federal land.
 Without that evidence, McBride could not threaten to file a Federal case, which was one of key pieces of evidence that encouraged Wade to settle.

-Of course it’s also clear that tortoise sounds like tortus, which is Latin for twisted or crooked, which is what this season’s offering is all about — and, of course, the law of Tort.
+And, of course, the word tortus is Latin for twisted or crooked which is what this is all about — and the law of Tort.

 Goliath is on Amazon.